XtraCube/FixedCam/README.md

-# SmoothCam
+# Fixed Cam
-Adds an option for smooth camera
+Adds an option for fixed camera on the player